stanfordjournalism/padj-code/docs/tech_setup.md

 ## Python

-**Python 3.7 - 3.8**
+**Python 3.10 - 3.11**

 Before installing Python, first open a shell and run: `python --version`.

-If you have a version between Python 3.7 and 3.8, you're all set.
+If you have Python 3.10 or 3.11, you're all set.

-If you have an older Python version (e.g. 2.7), follow the below instructions for Mac users.
+If you have an older Python version (e.g. 2.7, 3.9, etc.), follow the below instructions for Mac users.

 ### Mac